Devin McCourty: 2010

-He made his professional regular season debut and first career start in the New England Patriots' season-opener against the Cincinnati Bengals and recorded five solo tackles and a pass deflection in their 38–24 victory.
+He made his professional regular season debut and first career start in the Patriots' season-opener against the Cincinnati Bengals and recorded five solo tackles and a pass deflection in their 38–24 victory.
 McCourty made his first career tackle on Adam Jones, ending Jones 19-yard kick return in the first quarter.
 On October 24, 2010, McCourty made three combined tackles, a pass deflection, and made his first career interception off a pass by quarterback Philip Rivers during a 23–20 win at the San Diego Chargers in Week 7.
 McCourty intercepted the pass that was originally intended for Patrick Crayton in the second quarter and was immediately tackled.
-On November 14, 2010, he collected a season-high 11 combined tackles (nine solo) and broke up a pass in the Patriots' 39–26 victory at the Pittsburgh in Week 10.
+On November 14, 2010, he collected a season-high 11 combined tackles (nine solo) and broke up a pass in the Patriots' 39–26 victory at the Pittsburgh Steelers in Week 10.
 In Week 11, he collected six combined tackles, two pass deflections, and an interception in the Patriots' 31–28 win against the Indianapolis Colts.
 The following week, McCourty made a season-high three pass deflections, seven combined tackles, and intercepted two passes by Matthew Stafford in a 45–24 victory at the Detroit Lions in Week 12.
 The feat marked his first multi-interception game of his career.
 On December 6, 2010, McCourty recorded three solo tackles, broke up a pass, and an interception as the Patriots routed the New York Jets 45–3 in Week 13.
 The interception was his sixth pick of the season and continued his three-game streak with an interception.
 In Week 15, he collected ten solo tackles (seven solo), a pass deflection, and made his first career sack on quarterback Matt Flynn during a 31–27 win against the Green Bay Packers.
 On December 29, 2010, it was announced that McCourty was voted to the 2011 Pro Bowl.
 He finished his rookie season in 2010 with 82 combined tackles (69 solo), 17 pass deflections, seven interceptions, two forced fumbles, and a sack in 16 games and 16 starts.
 His 17 pass deflections and seven interceptions marked career-highs.
-McCourty was named a First-team All-Pro by the Sporting News and Second-team All-Pro by The Associated Press.
+McCourty was named a First-team All-Pro by The Sporting News and Second-team All-Pro by the Associated Press.

-The New England Patriots finished first in the AFC East with a 14–2 record and clinched home-field advantage and a first round bye.
-On January 16, 2011, McCourty started in his first career playoff game and collected three solo tackles in their 28–21 loss to the New York Jets in the AFC Divisional Round.
-On January 30, 2011, he appeared in the 2011 Pro Bowl and recorded four solo tackles, two pass deflections, and intercepted a pass by Michael Vick.
-He was part of Bill Belichick's AFC team that lost 55–41 to the NFC.
+The New England Patriots finished first in the AFC East with a 14–2 record and clinched home-field advantage and a first-round bye.
+On January 16, 2011, McCourty started in his first career playoff game and collected three solo tackles in their 28–21 loss to the Jets in the AFC Divisional Round.